BooBSD/FuzzyPatternTM/README.md

 Abstract
 --------

-The "*all-or-nothing*" clause evaluation strategy is a core mechanism of Tsetlin Machine family algorithms.
+The "*all-or-nothing*" clause evaluation strategy is a core mechanism of the Tsetlin Machine family of algorithms.
 In this approach, each clause—a logical pattern composed of binary literals mapped to input data—is disqualified from voting if even a single literal fails.
 Due to this strict requirement, standard Tsetlin Machines must employ thousands of clauses to achieve competitive accuracy.

-In this paper, we introduce the **Fuzzy-Pattern Tsetlin Machine (FPTM)**, a novel approach in which clause evaluation is fuzzy rather than strict.
+In this paper, we introduce the **Fuzzy-Pattern Tsetlin Machine (FPTM)**, a novel variant in which clause evaluation is fuzzy rather than strict.
 If some literals in a clause fail, the remaining ones can still contribute to the overall vote with a proportionally reduced score.
-That means each clause is effectively composed of sub-patterns that adapt individually to the input, enabling more flexible, efficient, and robust pattern matching.
+This means each clause effectively consists of sub-patterns that adapt individually to the input, enabling more flexible, efficient, and robust pattern matching.

 This fuzzy mechanism significantly reduces the number of required clauses, memory footprint, and training time—while maintaining competitive accuracy.
-Empirical results on the **IMDB** dataset demonstrate a median peak test accuracy of **90.15%** using only **1 (one) clause per class**, representing a **50× reduction** in both clause count and memory usage compared to CoalescedTM.
-The Tsetlin Automata state matrix fits within **50 KB**, allowing online training on modern microcontrollers.
-Training is **36× faster** than CoalescedTM on a single-thread CPU, and **316× faster** with 32-thread parallelism.
-For example, while CoalescedTM requires nearly **4 hours** to train for 1000 epochs, FPTM completes the same task in just **45 seconds** while achieving comparable accuracy.
+Empirical results on the **IMDB** dataset show a median peak test accuracy of **90.15%** using only **one clause per class**, representing a **50× reduction** in both clause count and memory usage compared to CoalescedTM.
+The Tsetlin Automata state matrix fits within **50 KB**, enabling online training on modern microcontrollers.
+Training is **36× faster** than CoalescedTM on a single-threaded CPU, and **316× faster** with 32-thread parallelism.
+For instance, while CoalescedTM requires nearly **4 hours** to train for 1000 epochs, FPTM completes the same task in just **45 seconds**, with comparable accuracy.

 Inference is also extremely fast: up to **34.5 million predictions per second** in batch mode, with a throughput of **51.4 GB/s** on a desktop CPU.

 Further experiments on the **FashionMNIST** dataset with convolutional preprocessing yield similarly promising results: **92.20%** peak test accuracy with only **2 clauses per class**, **93.41%** with 20 clauses per class, and **94.10%** with 2000 clauses per class.

 Here is the tiny **20-clause** model training result for the **MNIST** dataset:
 <img width="698" alt="Experimental Fuzzy Patterns Tsetlin Machine MNIST accuracy 98.56%" src="https://github.com/user-attachments/assets/05768a26-036a-40ce-b548-95925e96a01d">